 Jim Varpness, MPA, Retired Regional Director, US Department of Health & Human Services

-Kari Benson, Executive Director, Minnesota Board on Aging
+Kari Benson, MPA, Executive Director, Minnesota Board on Aging

 Lori Vrolson, MS, President, MGS: Executive Director, Central MN Council on Aging